cschloegel/alti-watermark/readme.txt

 = 0.2.5 =
 * A bug happens while updating from 0.1 to 0.2.
 The watermark is deleted because of the update.
 This version will fix this **major issue**.
-But you'll still have to re-upload your watermark if you were using 0.1 or 0.2 version.
+If you were using version 0.2 or 0.1.
+Please save your watermark image to be able to re-upload it in the new version.
+This problem will not happen in the future.
 * Added a direct setting button to the plugin which appears in the plugins list.

 = 0.2 =